lsst/daf_butler/doc/lsst.daf.butler/configuring.rst

 A Butler repository is configured using YAML files.
 The main sections of the YAML file are handled separately by each sub configuration.
-Each config specialization, registry, schema, storage class, composites, and dimensions knows the name of the key for its section of the configuration and knows the names of files providing overrides and defaults for the configuration.
+Each config specialization, registry, schema, storage class, composites, and dimensions knows the name of the key for its own section of the configuration and knows the names of files providing overrides and defaults for the configuration.
 Additionally, if the sub configuration contains a ``cls`` key, that class is imported and an additional configuration file name can be provided by asking the class for its defaultConfigFile  property.
 All the keys within a sub configuration are processed by the class constructed from ``cls``.
 The primary source of default values comes from ``$DAF_BUTLER_DIR/config`` –- this directory contains YAML files matching the names specified in the sub config classes and also can include names specified by the corresponding component class (for example `~lsst.daf.butler.datastores.posixDatastore.PosixDatastore`  specifies that configuration should be found in ``datastores/posixDatastore.yaml``.